brookembell/academic-kickstart/content/publication/virtualsprouts.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Accepted in *Games for Health Journal*" publication_short = ""
+publication = "In *Games for Health Journal*, epub ahead of print" publication_short = ""

 # Abstract and optional shortened version.